viswa27/Gentoo-Demo-App/README.md

 # Gentoo-Trail

-A new Flutter project.
+A Gentoo Flutter project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+GentooDemo projects are built to run on the Flutter _stable_ release.